fstiehle/SLR-blockchain-BP-execution/README.md

   - `data/cost.csv`: the extracted cost taken from the primary studies,
   - `data/gasprice.csv`: histroical data of gas prices, taken from Etherscan (https://etherscan.io/chart/gasprice),
   -  and `data/eth-usd.csv`: historical data of ETH US$ exchange rates, taken from Yahoo Finance (https://finance.yahoo.com/quote/ETH-USD/).
+-  **data/extraction.csv**: Result of our classification of primary studies in `.csv` format; the classification is according to the dimension of our taxonomy (see our paper).
 -  **publication_trends.R**: Script to evaluate the publication trends and author networks, not featured in the paper.